 Popular Projector Comparisons

-Regarding portable projectors, the Anker Capsule 3 Laser is a convenient but compromised choice.
+The Anker Capsule 3 Laser is a convenient but compromised portable projector.
 Its tiny soda-can form factor, built-in battery, and automatic focus/keystone make it easy to toss in a bag and quickly watch something on a wall or in a hotel room.
-However, its picture quality lags behind other premium portables like the XGIMI Halo+ or LG CineBeam Q: it's dimmer and has weaker contrast, so movies and games look flatter and less vibrant, especially indoors with any ambient light.
-It's also quite expensive for the performance you get, and traditional compact projectors offer much better image quality if you don't need the ultra-portable design.
+However, its picture quality lags behind that of other premium portables, such as the XGIMI Halo+ or LG CineBeam Q. It's dimmer, with weaker contrast, so movies and games appear flatter and less vibrant, especially indoors with any ambient light.
+It's also quite expensive for the performance you get, and if you don't need the ultra-portable design, larger compact projectors offer much better image quality for a similar or lower price.

 Check out our recommendations for the best portable projectors and the best outdoor projectors.
 If you'd prefer to shop for another product in the same price range, look up the best projectors under $1,000 instead.